qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Floating point precision is low for values with very large absolute value or values very close to zero.
 It's recommended to avoid temporary result to have very large absolute value or be very close-to-zero.
 - Iteration can cause error accumulation.
 For example, if something need to rotate 1 degree every frame, don't cache the matrix and multiply 1-degree rotation matrix every frame.
 Compute angle based on time then re-calculate rotation matrix from angle.

+[^safe_int_timestamp]: Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
+But nanosecond timestamp suffers from that issue.

+[^excel_money]: It's recommended to NOT use floating point to store money value.
+Note that Microsoft Excel uses floating point to represent number, and many financial data are processed in Excel.
+Excel has rounding so that 0.30000000000000004 is displayed as 0.3 .
+Doing analyze in Excel is mostly fine.

 ### Time

 - [Leap second](https://en.wikipedia.org/wiki/Leap_second).
 Unix timestamp is "transparent" to leap second, which means converting between Unix timestamp and UTC time ignores leap second.
-A common solution is leap smear: make the time measured in Unix timestamp stretch or squeeze near a leap second.
+  - A common solution is leap smear: make the time measured in Unix timestamp stretch or squeeze near a leap second.
 - Time zone.
 UTC and Unix timestamp is globally uniform.
 But human-readable time is time-zone-dependent.
 It's recommended to store timestamp in database and convert to human-readable time in UI, instead of storing human-readable time in database.
 - Daylight Saving Time (DST): In some region people adjust clock forward by one hour in warm seasons.
 - Time may "go backward" due to NTP sync.